raycg/Open-Research-Playbook/templates/C-verification-report.md

 # Verification Report

-> **Can you understand, reproduce, and continue this research?**
+> **Can the responsible incoming student independently understand, reproduce, and continue this research?**

-This report is completed by the incoming researcher to verify whether the research can be independently understood, reproduced, and continued.
+This report is completed by the responsible incoming student after receiving the transfer package.

 ---